Junípero Serra: Joins Franciscan order

 In 1737, Serra became a priest, and three years later earned an ecclesiastical license to teach philosophy at the Convento de San Francisco.
 His philosophy course, including over 60 students, lasted three years.
 Among his students were fellow future missionaries Francisco Palóu and Juan Crespí.
 When the course ended in 1743, Serra told his students: "I desire nothing more from you than this, that when the news of my death shall have reached your ears, I ask you to say for the benefit of my soul: 'May he rest in peace.'
 Nor shall I omit to do the same for you so that all of us will attain the goal for which we have been created."

 Serra was considered intellectually brilliant by his peers.
-He received a doctorate in theology from the Lullian College (founded in the 14th century by Ramon Lull for the training of Franciscan missionaries) in Palma de Majorca, where he also occupied the Duns Scotus chair of philosophy until he joined the missionary College of San Fernando de Mexico in 1749.
+He received a doctorate in theology from the Lullian College (founded in the 14th century by Ramon Llull for the training of Franciscan missionaries) in Palma de Majorca, where he also occupied the Duns Scotus chair of philosophy until he joined the missionary College of San Fernando de Mexico in 1749.

 During Serra's last five years on the island of Majorca, drought and plague afflicted his home village of Petra.
 Serra sometimes went home from Palma for brief visits to his parents—now separated—and gave them some financial support.
 On one occasion he was called home to anoint his seriously ill father with the last rites.
 In one of his final visits to Petra, Serra found his younger sister Juana María near death.

 In 1748, Serra and Palóu confided to each other their desire to become missionaries.
 Serra, now 35, was assured a prestigious career as priest and scholar if he stayed in Majorca; but he set his sights firmly on pagan lands.
 Applying to the colonial bureaucracy in Madrid, Serra requested that both he and Palóu embark on a foreign mission.
 After weathering some administrative obstacles, they received permission and set sail for Cádiz, the port of departure for Spain's colonies in the Americas.

 While waiting to set sail, Serra wrote a long letter to a colleague back in Majorca, urging him to console Serra's parents—now in their 70s—over their only son's pending departure.
 "They [my parents] will learn to see how sweet is His yoke," Serra wrote, "and that He will change for them the sorrow they may now experience into great happiness.
 Now is not the time to muse or fret over the happenings of life but rather to be conformed entirely to the will of God, striving to prepare themselves for that happy death which of all the things of life is our principal concern."
 Serra asked his colleague to read this letter to his parents, who had never attended school.